mconsole/The-People-Search/README.md

 	- If the randomly generated delay is greater than 3 seconds then the search task is canceled and a message appears for the user

 - An endpoint in the MVC project was created at /home/error for the purposes of testing error logging to the database
-	- Upon navigation to this endpoint a test error is automatically thrown and logged to the database why redirecting a user to an error page on the UI
+	- Upon navigation to this endpoint a test error is automatically thrown and logged to the database while redirecting a user to an error page on the UI

 ## Authors